Top Tips to Cut Down Sugar

 1. Swap regular soft drinks for diet soft drinks – this is an easy way to cut down sugar intake.
 Be aware however that diet soft tissues can still be acidic and can cause acid erosion of the teeth if drank to excess (3 or more a day).
 I have found some people worry about the artificial sweeteners in low calorie drinks.
 However, whilst I encourage on-going research regarding the safety of these, the wealth of evidence of them causing harm is nothing compared to the wealth of evidence of the harm of refined sugars.
 Be aware that one can of Coca Cola has more then a whole day’s allowance of sugar in one go.

-2. Check the sugar content of your favourite treats - coffees with flavoured syrups can contain very high levels of sugar.
+2. Check the sugar content of your favorite treats – coffees with flavored syrups can contain very high levels of sugar.
 For example, a Starbucks Caramel Frappuccino contains 66g of sugar, more than 2 days allowance.
 Be aware of how much sugar there is in the things you eat and drink regularly and try not to go over 30g per day.

 3. Watch out for high sugar breakfast cereals – even cereals marketed as ‘healthy’ can have very high sugar levels.
 Don’t trust the marketing, check the label.